OpenStickCommunity/Hardware/Trains Vewlix Stuff/Vewlix NESiCA NFC Reader/README.md

 The reason I made this was to allow me to launch Nintendo Switch games at the tap of a card and not have to navigate to them manually.
 It also allows me to hide buttons like `Home`, `Capture` and `- (select / insert coin)` from the main control panel.

-Please note that I am not very strong in code writing so there are likely a number of optamizations which could be done.
+Please note that I am not very strong in code writing so there are likely a number of optimizations which could be done.

-For this to work, you will need to write the include Arduino code to an RP2040 based device like the Pico or the Waveshare RP2040 Zero and then connect the pins on the boards directly to your RP2040 based board running GP2040-CE.
-In my case I have the Ardunio code running on a Waveshare RP2040 Zero which is connected to an RP2040 Advanced Breakout Board.
+For this to work, you will need to write the included Arduino code to an RP2040 based device like the Pico or the Waveshare RP2040 Zero and then connect the pins on the boards directly to your RP2040 based board running GP2040-CE.
+In my case I have the Arduino code running on a Waveshare RP2040 Zero which is connected to an RP2040 Advanced Breakout Board.

 I would not consider this project finished, but it is currently in a good working state.